soimort/frs48/README.md

 - **Hour 70~72**: Port existing code to JSF.
 Use Maven as the build manager
 - **Hour 73**: Start Part II
 - **Hour 74**: More Entities
+- **Hour 75**: More Entities

+Only 12 hours left until upload deadline -- need to start writing the reports now.